Location: La Salle St & W Jackson St

 A splendid example of Greek Revival architecture, the central portion of the then-State Supreme Court building was completed in 1860 at a cost of $29,630.
 The building was built to house the State Supreme Court, which initially met in Ottawa, Mount Vernon and Springfield.
 Today Ottawa is the seat of the Third Appellate Court District, which serves 21 northern Illinois counties.l

 In the center of the park a memorial commemorates the location of the first Lincoln-Douglas debate on August 21, 1858, with heoric sized bronze statues complete with a reflecting pool.
 Discover all the treasures hidden in this beautifully maintained park.
-Click on the link to download your copy of the Washington Square Park tour.
+Come to the Visitors Center to receive a Heritage Tour Book.